 Blair Welsh moved from sunny Florida to attend Bank Street College of Education in New York City in 2008.
 At Bank Street, Blair obtained a duel Masters Degree in general childhood education and literacy education.
 Prior to Bank Street, Blair attended the University of Florida where she earned a Bachelor’s Degree in Sociology and Women’s Studies.
 During her time at the University of Florida, Blair worked in myriad settings with children, which brought Blair to her chosen career and passion: teaching.
 Before Community Roots, Blair was teaching at an elementary school in New Jersey.
 This will be her fourth year teaching and her third year teaching second grade.

-Daina Ankrum was born and raised in a suburb of Minneapolis, MN.
+Daina Lamphier was born and raised in a suburb of Minneapolis, MN.
 She moved to New York City in 2003 to study childhood education, special education, and psychology at New York University.
 During that time period, she had several teaching experiences in various public schools in Manhattan and enjoyed studying a semester abroad in Florence, Italy.
 After obtaining her bachelor's degree, Daina returned to NYU and received her Master's of Arts Degree in literacy education.
 Daina currently lives in Astoria, Queens.
 She loves to travel, explore neighborhoods around New York City, and read.
-This is Daina's seventh year teaching second grade at Community Roots.
+Daina has been teaching second grade at Community Roots since 2007.